ror-community/ror-site/content/blog/2023-06-04-europepmc-case-study.md

 ### {{< figure src="/img/blog/europepmc/michael-parkin.jpg" class="round-figure" alt="Michael Parkin" >}} Michael Parkin

-I think they support ORCID, so I hope so. ***For now, on the ROR community calls, it always cheers me up to see that bump in ROR IDs in Crossref metadata: "Oh, that's the Wellcome grant DOIs we registered."
+PubMed has supported ORCIDs for quite a few years now. ***For now, on the ROR community calls, it always cheers me up to see that bump in ROR IDs in Crossref metadata: "Oh, that's the Wellcome grant DOIs we registered."
 Although I enjoy that, I really hope that in a couple of years that's a tiny little blip because publishers have put so many ROR IDs in Crossref journal metadata that you can't even see that on the graph.
 That would be really nice.
-I'll be a little bit sad, because once upon a time, you know, EuropePMC had a reasonable contribution to adding ROR IDs to Crossref.
+I'll be a little bit sad, because once upon a time, you know, Europe PMC had a reasonable contribution to adding ROR IDs to Crossref.
 But I really do hope in time that you can't even see it.***

 ### {{< figure src="/img/amanda-sq-200.png" class="round-figure" alt="Amanda French" >}} Amanda French

-Yes, in early August 2022, EuropePMC made a very large spike in the DOIs with ROR IDs in Crossref.
+Yes, in early August 2022, Europe PMC made a very large spike in the DOIs with ROR IDs in Crossref.

 {{% centered %}}
 <iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vQU_zvKDRXOFY56Zq6gAZyWBXWivQxPyDgAVP18bYDpNTgrM2pQFz4EzNc6I44kgTmhoVqkTJfef-HN/pubchart?oid=1786924431&amp;format=interactive" width="600" height="400"></iframe>